OERI-SeaLab/AFMC_Setup_Old/WorkshopDetails/MicrosoftHoloLensSetup.md

 - ![Unity Package Manager](./Images/PackageManager.png)
 - MRTK Profiles

+## Unity Build Example && Visual Studio Remote Deploy

+We are going to just attempt at a quick test build using Unity to build for UWP and then Visual Studio to deploy it over Wi-Fi.

+- Unity Build Settings should already be done for you
+  - After it builds open up the *.SLN file in the folder you told it about
+- In Visual Studio: On the menu bar, select Project > Properties > Configuration Properties > Debugging
+- In the Machine name field fill out the HoloLens IP address

 ## VLC Stream Setup

 You can also utilize VLC to stream and it's a little faster with about 1 second delay vs 3-5 via the web server running on the HoloLens 2.